mulasik/wta/README.md

 ## Processing Pipeline

+The central building block of the tool is TPSF.
+It is a data structure for storing the text version together with further details.

-Generating a complete TPSF comprises the following steps:
+Generating a TPSF comprises the following steps:
 * First the input file is parsed and the keystroke logging data is processed to capture all details on the particular text version.
-* This data is next used to create a TPSF instance and subsequently to retrieve information on the sentences constituting this version.
+* This data is next stored in a TPSF data structure and subsequently used to retrieve information on the sentences constituting this version.
 * Finally, the version is evaluated for its morphosyntactic relevance.

-In each step, the TPSF instance is enriched with the newly collected details.
+In each step, the TPSF is enriched with the newly collected details.

-An accomplished collection of TPSF instances results in a text history which constitutes the basis for another output: the sentence history.
-Based on the relevancy label of each TPSF instance, both the text and the sentence history can be filtered.
+An accomplished collection of TPSFs results in a text history which constitutes the basis for another output: the sentence history.
+Based on the relevancy label of each TPSF, both the text and the sentence history can be filtered.

 The following figure illustrates the processing pipeline: